What is human trafficking?

 Human trafficking is a serious crime, and a huge violation of human rights.
 Each thousands of people fall victim to traffickers who buy and sell them as slaves - trafficking thrives on the exploitation of the most vulnerable people, often women and children.

 Sadly, every country in the world is affected by human trafficking.
 You might have seen posters in airports, train stations and service stations along the motorway.
 After drug trafficking, human trafficking is the second most profitable criminal industry.
-Its important that every day citizens are aware of the key indicators that might show that they are a victim: abuse of vulnerability, abusive living conditions, intimidation, fear and limited social contact.
+It’s important that every day citizens are aware of the key indicators that might show that they are a victim: abuse of vulnerability, abusive living conditions, intimidation, fear and limited social contact.

 Working to combat human trafficking